Updated Design 08/09/2025

 - Projectile Pusher

 This is an example of the round hitting at 50 yards.
-This particular one is BB40PPD002 which is a newer version that has a payload capsule like the loose change round but the effect is similar. payload capsule is loaded with FFFg Pyrodex and the nose cone filled with chalk.
+This particular one is the latest BB40PPD002 which is a newer version that has a payload capsule like the loose change round but the effect is similar. payload capsule is loaded with FFFg Pyrodex and the nose cone filled with chalk.
 These rounds will achieve about 350fps with a full power chalk round blank.

 Weight | 4 oz |